eozgit/mtd-itsa-compliance-api/api/HANDOVER.md

 ## 7. Current Task & Next Steps

-**Previous Goal:** Implement integration tests for `Business` and `QuarterlyUpdate` endpoints.
+**Previous Goal:** Implement integration tests for `Business` and `QuarterlyUpdate` endpoints, including tax liability calculation.
-**Current State:** All primary API endpoints (`/api/auth/*`, `/api/business`, `/api/quarters`, `/api/quarter/{id}` (PUT), `/api/quarter/{id}/submit`) are now covered by passing integration tests.
+**Current State:** All primary API endpoints (`/api/auth/*`, `/api/business`, `/api/quarters`, `/api/quarter/{id}` (PUT), `/api/quarter/{id}/submit`) are now covered by passing integration tests, and the tax liability calculation is implemented and verified.

 **Next Action for the AI Assistant:**
-The core API endpoints are covered.
+The core API endpoints and basic data enrichment are covered.
 We can now consider:

 1.  **Adding Edge Case/Error Handling Tests**: Write tests for scenarios like unauthorized access, trying to update a non-DRAFT quarter, submitting a non-DRAFT quarter, or providing invalid input.
-2.  **Implementing Tax Liability Calculation**: The `CumulativeEstimatedTaxLiability` is currently `0.00m` in tests because the actual calculation logic for estimated tax on submitted profit is not yet fully implemented in the API.
-This would involve adding a more sophisticated calculation.
-3.  **Frontend Development**: With a stable backend API, we could begin scaffolding the Angular frontend and connecting it to these endpoints.
+2.  **Frontend Development**: With a stable backend API, we could begin scaffolding the Angular frontend and connecting it to these endpoints.